-Recessed Striker (and Flush Mount Striker):
+Recessed Striker (and Flush Mount):

 First make sure the striker fits correctly in the striker channel.
-Position the striker so that the end containing the cap is nearest the header.
-If the striker is composed of multiple sections, begin by installing the longest section at the floor.
+Position the striker so that the end containing the cap (without the triangular cutout) is nearest the header, and the cap with the cutout is nearest the floor.
+If the striker is composed of multiple sections, begin by installing the bottom piece first, then continue upwards toward the header.
 Make sure that the striker sections are butted tightly together.
 Attach the striker via the factory pre-drilled holes.

-Figure 2.
-Recessed Striker
+Figure 2 Recessed Striker